YUKAI/emo-platform-api-python/README.md

 So, you need to call the callback functions yourself after webhook request body is parsed using `parse_webhook_body`.

-Please check if the SECRET_KEY_ID in the header of the webhook request is the same as the return value of `register_webhook_event()` to avoid unexpected requests from third parties.
+Please check if the SECRET_KEY_ID in the header of the webhook request is correct using the return value of `register_webhook_event()` to avoid unexpected requests from third parties.

 ```python
 import json, http.server